Microsoft Teams Logo

 The basics of workplace automation

-The basis of workplace automation consists of a problem, a trigger and an action.
+Workplace automation consists of a problem, a trigger and an action:

-1. The Problem: Automation usually occurs as a result of problem solving; identify time-consuming tasks that have to be executed manually and often.
+1. The Problem: Automation should solve problems.Identify time-consuming tasks that have to be executed manually and often.

 2. The Trigger: Once identified, investigate whether these manual tasks can be automated and what the logical flow of actions is.